JavidMoradi/CS399-Summer-Training/README.md

   - you can find a read me regarding how to run a ReactJs project on the same directory
 - You will be presented with the webpage

 Please note that the used technologies' setup is assumed and neglected.
+Also, the Spring-Boot-Testing is just a dummy experimental code to get familiarize with the workflow of Java Spring Boot.